mlcourses/lab-4-blog-post-longg2610/post.md

 [This is our complete circuit](https://drive.google.com/file/d/1NMJiRnznTmDyTALjPS83z3xSZCcIcmI7/view)

 That's all we have to do to wire the circuit together.
-Now let't test our result.
+Now let's test our result.

 ### Testing
 Now, let's see if your code and your circuit work well.
 To avoid noise during the testing, this circuit, you should choose a flat surface (e.g., a mini board, wall surface, etc.,).
 First, hold the Ultrasonic sensor close to the surface.
 Now, the sound from the buzzer must be high.
 Now, move the Ultrasonic a bit farther, you should notice that the sound turns lower.

 - Now, let's turn our Ultrasonic a static flat surface.
-Or you can place the Ultrasonic on the egde of a table, hold a flat surface so that we can move the surface closer mor farther from the sensor more smoothly.
+Or you can place the Ultrasonic on the edge of a table, hold a flat surface so that we can move the surface closer or farther from the sensor more smoothly.

 - Once, we have our testing set up.
-Start keep our objetc close to the sensor and then move the object slowly farther.
+Start keep our object close to the sensor and then move the object slowly farther.
 We should hear the sound changing from low to high quite smoothly.
 We can make the sound changes more smoothly by changing the `delay` parameter in our code so that there will less delayed time between each reading.

 ## Conclusion
 Sensors and Actuators are essential components of any hardware design since they determine how a machine interacts and responses to external factors from the environment.
 This design challenge gave us a glimpse of how to leverage these devices, as well as how useful they are.